savarsinha123/savarsinha123.github.io/about.markdown

 explored via both by serving as a teaching assistant for various introductory CS courses as well as by developing a wide array of high-quality lectures on popular topics based on my university curriculum.

+## Personal Background

+### Cello

+For the past 11 yrs, I have played the cello.
+Currently, I am playing in the Caltech Symphony Orchestra.

+### Indian Classical Music

+WIP